 - Instagram is a photo/video sharing platform and is a great place to enhance your professional brand and showcase your creative side.

 - Use your Instagram page as another professional platform, one that is less formal, and more personal.
 Employers love to have a glimpse into your life.

 - You can also research employers on Instagram to understand more about their jobs or company culture.

 - DO share: Your favorite sport, entertaining friends, a new dish you are attempting for the first time.

-- DON'T share: Alcoholic beverages, controversial opinions and pretty much anything else you wouldn't want your mom (or prospective boss) to see.
+- DON'T share: Alcoholic beverages, controversial opinions, and anything else you wouldn't want your mom (or prospective boss) to see.

-- It’s important to recognize that active Twitter accounts are ranked in Google almost right away – this means that when an employer “Googles” you, your Twitter account will be one of the first things to come up.
+- Active Twitter accounts are ranked in Google almost right away – this means that when an employer Googles you, your Twitter account will be one of the first things to come up.
 As a job seeker it is important that all of your social media accounts create a professional brand.

 - Facebook can be helpful for you as an applicant to learn about the culture of the company.

-- It can be beneficial for job seekers to make an active effort to delete or untag any questionable content on Facebook.
-Furthermore, ensure any personal content remains private by adjusting your privacy settings.
-Appropriate items to make public include your employment information, location, and professional skills/interests.
+- Make an active effort to delete or untag any questionable content on Facebook.
+You can also ensure any personal content remains private by adjusting your privacy settings.

-- Blogs & Personal Websites are a great place to display your professional skills through links, photos & work samples – giving a much more dynamic sense of what you have to offer a company.
+- Blogs and websites are a great place to display your professional skills through links, photos, and work samples – giving a much clearer sense of what you have to offer a company.

-- Things to include on your personal website – your elevator pitch, examples of your work, links to your other presences online, your future vision, & a professional blog.
+- Examples of what to include on your website: examples of your work, class projects, links to your socials, your future vision/goals, a professional blog, podcasts, videos, and more.